2008 Pacific hurricane season: Tropical Storm Lowell

-A tropical wave emerged from Africa on August 19, the northern half of which spawned Hurricane Hanna while the second half continued west.
+A tropical wave emerged from Africa on August 19, the northern half of which spawned Hurricane Hanna, while the second half continued west.
 It entered the East Pacific by August 28, interacting with a broad cyclonic gyre spawned by a pre-existing surface trough in the region.
 As the wave reached the western edge of the gyre, it formed an area of low pressure that further organized into a tropical depression around 12:00 UTC on September 6.
 It intensified into Tropical Storm Lowell twelve hours later.
 The cyclone moved along the western periphery of an anticyclone over Mexico, and this feature imparted strong upper-level winds on Lowell that limited its peak strength to 50 mph.
 Wind shear eventually slackened, but the storm progressed into a drier environment and began to weaken.
 After falling to tropical depression intensity, Lowell turned east and made landfall near Cabo San Lucas around 09:00 UTC on September 11.
 It opened up into an elongated surface trough nine hours later.

 Lowell made landfall as a tropical depression in Baja California but its effects where felt at more inland areas.
 In Michoacán, Sonora, and Sinaloa, flooding from Lowell's remnants left more than 26,500 people homeless.
 No deaths were reported.

 Damage in Sonora totaled over 200 million pesos – US$15.5 million (value in 2008).

 Moisture from Lowell eventually joined with a cold front and the remnants of Hurricane Ike and caused significant damage.
 As this conglomeration of moisture traveled through the United States it caused extensive flooding in Illinois.
 In Chicago it broke flooding records dating back to 1871.

 Hurricane Marie

-On the heels of a record quiet September, Marie developed on October 1 from a tropical wave that departed Africa nearly a month earlier on September 6.
-The wave moved west with little fanfare, crossing Central America on September 24 but still remaining poorly organized.
+Marie developed on October 1 from a tropical wave that departed Africa nearly a month earlier on September 6.
+The wave moved west through the tropical Atlantic and the Caribbean, before crossing Central America on September 24, still poorly organized.
 An area of low pressure formed on September 28, and it began a gradual organization trend that led to the formation of a tropical depression around 06:00 UTC on October 1, and to the designation of Tropical Storm Marie six hours later.
 With light upper-level winds, Marie began a period of quick intensification on October 3, bringing it to hurricane strength at 18:00 UTC that afternoon and to a peak of 80 mph the next morning.
 The hurricane soon began to enter cooler ocean temperatures, prompting a gradual decline in intensity before Marie degenerated to a remnant low around 00:00 UTC on October 7.
 The tenacious post-tropical cyclone meandered for nearly two weeks before being absorbed into the Intertropical Convergence Zone on October 19.